vickvey/hms-go/README.md

 - Go programming language installed on your system.
 - GNU Make (GNU Make is usually installed by default on most Linux distributions.)

+## For Simple Use
+- Just download the release for your particular operating system.

 ## Installation

 To install and run the application, follow these steps: